 Botanical gardens always attract me and I love exploring botanical gardens, and herbariums as they are the source of knowledge about different types of plants.

 In my backyard garden, I have planted many vegetables, fruits, and medicinal plants.
 I love caring for them.
-Watering my plants, removing weeds and adding manure are my favorite pastimes jobs.
+Watering my plants, removing weeds, and adding manure are my favorite pastimes jobs.

 Europe has many beautiful botanical gardens distributed in different countries.
 When you explore such beautiful natural places it refreshes your mind.
-In this post, I will mention all top botanical gardens in Europe, the largest botanical gardens in Europe, the oldest botanical gardens in Europe, famous botanical gardens in Europe.
+In this post, I will mention all the top botanical gardens in Europe, the largest botanical gardens in Europe, the oldest botanical gardens in Europe, and famous botanical gardens in Europe.
 Please hang on till the end of this article.

 Royal Botanic Gardens, Kew

 One of the oldest botanical gardens in Europe was built in 1759 by the British empire.
 Royal Botanic Gardens is an internationally important botanical garden as it harbors research and education activities on plants.

 Royal Botanic Garden has 27,000 taxa of living plants, 8.3 million plant and fungal herbarium specimens, and over 40,000 species in the seed bank.
 It was declared UNESCO World Heritage Site in 2003.